Fluminense/GettingDataCourseProject/README.md

 column named "variable" and the results of the calculated means for each are stored in the "Mean Value" column:

-Finally we can export the tidyLong dataset to a TXT file
+Finally we export the "tidyLong" dataset to a TXT file in the same working directory !!

-Step 5 completed !!!
+Step 5 completed !

 ### All the steps described here are include as commentaries in the "run_analysis.R" script to facilitate the review of the code itsef !!